eastlondoner/vibe-tools/tests/feature-behaviors/ask/reasoning-effort-tests.md

 **Expected Behavior:**

-- The AI agent should use the ask command with Anthropic provider, claude-3-5-haiku-latest model, and high reasoning effort
+- The AI agent should use the ask command with Anthropic provider, claude-3-5-haiku-latest model, maxTokens set to 8192, and high reasoning effort
 - The command should execute but log a warning that the model does not support reasoning effort
 - The response should still provide an answer to the question
 - The command should complete successfully despite the incompatible parameter